 sudo dnf --repo=rpmfusion-nonfree-tainted install "*-firmware"

-The default firewall profiles shipped in Fedora permit a degree of exposure which may be unnecessary for a desktop computer.
+Some of the default firewall profiles shipped in Fedora permit a degree of exposure which may be unnecessary for a desktop computer.

 sudo firewall-cmd --remove-service=mdns --remove-service=ssh --remove-service=samba-client --permanent